Sy-rex/FirstMVCProject/README.md

 Commit №16 Training to use Annotation @Pattern with regex

 Commit №17 Training to use <select> and <option> with Thymeleaf and add new controller

+Commit №18 Training to start use Hibernate with Spring